frcyan/frcyan.github.io/_posts/2025-07-30-daily-post.md

 Tomorrow will be Chong's presentation day!
 I'm also gonna meet with a fellow student interested in reviving OCEF along with our former president.
 Hoenstly, I'm not sure how this will play out.
 The orgnization needs to a total revamp to make this effort succesful, and that'll demand both strategic planning and faithful execution.
-As corny as that rounds, that is true!
+As corny as that sounds, that is true!
 And it's a real tough thing.
 We kinda gained some momentum on the second part, when the org was still around.
 But not the first part.
-We stayed quite conservative (or you can call, lazy) on the first part.
+We stayed too conservative (or you can call, lazy) on the first part.

 Let's see how it goes.